 This was one of those forks-in-the-road moments and as Yogi Berra may or may not have said I had to take it.
 “I can’t tell you what to do to make things right.
 Okay?
 You’ve known me all your life.
 I am still who I always was.”

 I stood.
 Her moist eyes looked up.

 “If you can’t understand that I am normal, there’s no hope for you.
 Just leave me alone.”

 The house was quiet the next morning.
 It was Sunday, early, and I headed out for a ten-mile run over roads I covered when in high school.
-I’d be heading out with guys from my high-school team on Monday but today was nice and relaxed.
+I would be heading out with guys from my high-school team on Monday but today was nice and relaxed.
 When I got home, Mom said Erin went out and was very upset.
-“It’s a process,” Mom again said.
+“It’s a process,” she said.
 “She has to work it through.”

 “I hope she does.”
-I mean, there’s only so much I could do.
+I mean, there is only so much I could do.